Dangerous Candirus are native to the Amazon River region of South America.

 When people swim or lounge in the waters these fish inhabit, they must be very careful not to urinate while doing so.
 Human urine contains ammonia, the chemical used by candirus to locate prey.
 During urination, the urethra expands enough to allow urine to flow out and the parasite to enter.

-See also What is a pygmy rattlesnake?
+See also What is a white tick?

 These fish are known to follow the path of urine into the urethra of unsuspecting people.
 For example, there is a well-known case of a man who had to surgically remove a six-inch fish from his penis after it had been lodged there for a few days.
 The fish must be removed surgically because the spines on the gills make it impossible to remove by pulling.